-The PhD Program in Biochemistry has NO spring admissions.
+The PhD programs in Chemistry and Biochemistry have only fall admissions.

 Application Deadline: Deliberations for admission begin in late December.
 All applications and related documents should be received by December 1, 2017.
 However, late applications will be considered.
 Documents or test scores received late will be added to your file as they arrive.
 Applications completed prior to the deadline will be reviewed first, and late applications will be given a lower priority.